 I know first hand about American schools, having spent over ten years in them, in varying capacities, from before and after school programs, to being a full-time teacher.

-Kids line up to get their plastic tray, grab their carton of milk, and are fed fried foods, french fries, and perhaps a bag of apples- pre-cut and treated so as to preserve their color in said plastic bag.
+Kids line up to get their plastic tray, a carton of milk, and are fed fried foods, french fries, and perhaps a bag of apples- pre-cut and treated with chemicals, so as to preserve their color.

 I tasted one of those apples, solely for experiment sake, one time.
 It was disgusting and tasted nothing like any apple I’ve ever eaten prior.